 How to add astronomy animations to your Lock Screen

 Add the Astronomy wallpaper and you have five settings to choose from.
-Earth shows the whole globe, Earth Detail zooms a little closer on your geographic area, Moon shows the whole moon, Moon Detail zooms in to a similar part of the moon, and Solar System shows the relative position of all eight planets.
+Earth shows the whole globe, Earth Detail zooms a little closer into your geographic area, Moon shows the whole moon, Moon Detail zooms in on a similar part of the moon, and Solar System shows the relative position of all eight planets.

 When you pick Earth or Moon, there’s a really cool animation as you swipe up to unlock your phone as the globe will zoom in to fill the bottom of the screen.
 It looks less dramatic if you pick Earth or Moon Detail.

 There aren’t any customization options here, either, but I think there should be.
 I would really like the option to disable the bright green dot on my location with the Earth screen.
 While I agree with the International Astronomical Union that Pluto is not a planet, it would be fun if you could enable it on the Solar System background.